mivano/mindbyte.nl/_posts/2023-08-22-how-to-get-a-token-to-access-the-azure-cost-api.md

 ---
 published: 2023-08-22T20:30:52.622Z
-title: how to get a token to access the Azure cost API
+title: How to get a token to access the Azure cost API
 tags:
   - Azure
   - Cost